Principality of Antioch: Early history

-Bohemond started immediately after the victory against Kherboga to secure and expand his principality.
+Bohemond started immediately after the victory against Kerbogha to secure and expand his principality.
 In August 1098 he crossed the Amanus Mountains to Cilicia to take control of the towns his nephew Tancred had captured in the previous summer.
 After the main crusade army left for Jerusalem in 1099, he took full control of Antioch as well as of the surrounding places such as Artah and the harbour of St. Symeon.
 Bohemond then attempted to take the harbour town of Latakia which was under Byzantine possession, but he had to leave after Raymond and the other crusading lords, who had in the meantime conquered Jerusalem, forced him to.
 In December 1099 Bohemond travelled to Jerusalem and had three priests consecrated as bishops for his principality.

 Following Bohemond's capture in battle with the Danishmends in 1100, his nephew Tancred became regent.
 Tancred expanded the borders of the Principality, seizing the cities of Tarsus and Latakia from the Byzantine Empire.
 However those newly captured cities along with other territory were lost after the Battle of Harran when Baldwin II of Edessa was captured.
 Bohemond was released in 1103 and went to Italy to raise more troops in 1104, during which time Tancred remained regent of Antioch.
 Bohemond used the troops he raised to attack the Byzantines in 1107.
 Bohemond was defeated at Dyrrhachium in 1108 and was forced by Alexius I to sign the Treaty of Devol, making Antioch a vassal state of the Byzantine Empire upon Bohemond's death.
 Bohemond had promised to return any land that was seized from the Muslims when the Crusaders passed through Constantinople in 1097.
 Bohemond also fought at Aleppo with Baldwin and Joscelin of the County of Edessa; when Baldwin and Joscelin were captured, Tancred became regent in Edessa as well.
 Bohemond left Tancred as regent once more and returned to Italy, where he died in 1111.